OnlyOnTuesday/productivity-time-announcer/README.md

 #============================

-#An annoying app that will alert the user of the time at a given innterval
+#An annoying app that will alert the user of the time at a given interval